 Your Marathon Journey

 Kicking off your marathon training can be daunting.
 You will inevitably have days when the last thing you want to do is run, but with some planning and determination, you will find the power to push through.

 The buzz of achieving something you thought impossible is well-worth the hard work you put in.
-Our physio Rebecca shares some sound advice to support you on your marathon journey.
+Our RunFit Service Specialist, Rebecca has achieved three marathons and is currently training for an almighty ultramarathon this summer.
+Below she shares some sound advice to support you on your marathon journey.

 First things first, congratulations for signing up to a marathon!
 Let’s get training…

 Now, time to find a training plan.
 Try not to get overwhelmed by the amount of choice there is out there.
 Most plans have the same basic structure, with short, and interval runs during the week, supplemented with a longer and steadily increasing run at the weekend.

 The amount of time you should spend running during your training will depend on your level of ability.
 During the first lockdown, our Bodyset physiotherapists saw an increase in running-related injuries, as people used their newly found spare time to increase the distance and frequency of their running activities in a relatively short space of time.
 In order to avoid injury it’s important to build up your stamina and strength at a steady pace.

 If you’re a beginner, training with intervals is a great way to gradually increase your distance.
 As an intermediate or advanced runner, the intervals will improve your endurance.
 Eventually the long run will feel easier and your pace may even increase.
 For the first few weeks, focus on finding your marathon pace and getting used to it, you will typically discover it about halfway through.